lkodinsson/IngenuityTTRPG/Old/Core/Characters/Maneuvers.md

 **Duration:** 1 Round (if stunned)
 **Resist:** Fortitude

 Make a melee attack.
 If the weapon you use does not deal blunt damage or you make this attack unarmed, suffer a -1 penalty to hit and damage.
 This attack always deals blunt damage.
-If successful and the target has zero endurance (after damage), the target becomes unconscious.
+If the attack hits and the target has zero endurance (after damage), the target becomes unconscious.
 Otherwise, the target becomes stunned.

 ## Crippling Strike